Bichon Frise

 Caring Guide

-Bichon Frises are generally robust little dogs with a lifespan of 14-15 years, making them excellent long-term companions for Australian families.
-However, like all breeds, they can be prone to certain health conditions that potential owners should be aware of.
+Bichon Frises are generally robust little dogs with a lifespan of 14-15 years.
+However, like all purebreds, they are prone to certain health conditions that owners should be aware of.
+Reputable ANKC breeders screen their breeding stock for genetic issues.

 Feeding your Bichon Frise properly is crucial for maintaining their health and preventing obesity, which these little dogs can be prone to.
 In Australia, you'll find excellent high-quality commercial dog foods that meet nutritional standards, and these work brilliantly for Bichons.